 Read our 2016 Report Card for Stefanik.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stefanik is shown as a purple triangle. (analysis methodology)
+Stefanik is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Elise Stefanik sits on the following committees:

 - House Committee on Education and the Workforce

 House Permanent Select Committee on Intelligence